Hoshu-Dojo/hoshudojo.com/src/events/2023jodoseminar.md

     Single rooms available, so get in quick!</p>

   <p>All accommodation options are for 3 nights, checking in on Thursday and checking out on Sunday.
 You will need to check-in
     when you arrive to collect your room key and information.
-Thursday check-in is between 1pm and 10pm; Sunday check-out is any time before 10am, and Luggage storage is available for the remainder of the seminar on Sunday.
+Thursday check-in is between 1pm and 10pm; Sunday check-out is any time before 10am.
+Luggage storage is available for the remainder of the seminar on Sunday, and if you arrive earlier than 1pm on Thursday.
 More information on what to expect when checking in and out will be provided closer to the date.</p>

   <ul>
     <li><b>Chardin Hall</b>: <a href="https://goo.gl/maps/6gdJY84x5AWaDzUH9" target="_blank">1020 East Jefferson, Seattle, WA